alexbosworth/ln-service/README.md

 Requires `offchain:read` permission

-`mtokens` is not supported on LND v0.8.2 or lower

     {
       [after]: <Get Only Payments Forwarded At Or After ISO 8601 Date String>
       [before]: <Get Only Payments Forwarded Before ISO 8601 Date String>